Why Do I Feel So Lonely?

 withdraw from connection

-As adults, loneliness may continue because the habit of remaining unseen becomes deeply ingrained.
+As adults, loneliness may continue because the habit of remaining unseen has become deeply ingrained.

 grieving unmet needs